tamcy/DataExporterBundle/README.md

  * `DateTimeType` transforms the original field value into a formatted datetime.
  * `StringType` casts the value into a string.
 In addition, it provides an optional `format` configuration which will be passed to PHP's `sprintf()` function when set.

-For details on how a specific type works and their available options, please consult the source files.
+Check the source files for details on how a specific type works and their available options.

-Lastly, you can add your own field type.
-Just refer to the source code of existing types on how to implement one, and refer to `services.yml` on how to register the types to the type registry so that you can refer to it merely by its name.
+Lastly, you can add your own field type to the type registry.
+Just refer to the source code of existing types on how to implement one, and refer to `services.yml` on how to register the types to the type registry so that you can use it by its name.

 ## Defining exporter fields in a separate class

-In addition to constructing an exporter instance using the builder, it is also possible to define exporter fields in a separate class.
+Just like Symfony's Form component, you can also define exporter fields in a separate class:

 ```php
 <?php